With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreMeridian Healthcare Howland Office is a mental health facility in Trumbull County, OH, located at 1950 Ne Niles Cortland Road, 44484.
+Learn MoreMeridian Healthcare Howland Office is a mental health clinic in Trumbull County, OH, located at 1950 Ne Niles Cortland Road, 44484.
 Meridian Healthcare Howland Office provides outpatient treatment.
-Meridian Healthcare Howland Office provides couples/family therapy, individual psychotherapy and psychotropic medication to children / adolescents and young adults.
-Meridian Healthcare Howland Office also supports LGBT, people with trauma and transitional age young adults.
-Some other services available at Meridian Healthcare Howland Office include family psychoeducation and psychosocial rehabilitation services.
+Meridian Healthcare Howland Office offers group therapy, behavior modification and individual psychotherapy to children / adolescents and young adults.
+Meridian Healthcare Howland Office also supports LGBT, people with PTSD and people with trauma.
+Additional services offered at Meridian Healthcare Howland Office include psychosocial rehabilitation services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.